ldakhoa/ResourcePurgeX/README.md

 ## Reliability

-ScanSweep depends on using [FengNiao](https://github.com/onevcat/FengNiao) as a backend, with [fork version](https://github.com/ldakhoa/FengNiao) to modify some pieces of code to support SwiftUI and app feature.
+ScanSweep depends on [FengNiao](https://github.com/onevcat/FengNiao) as a backend, with [fork version](https://github.com/ldakhoa/FengNiao) to modify some pieces of code to support SwiftUI and app feature.

 If you refer original and the command-line tool.
 Please visit [FengNiao](https://github.com/onevcat/FengNiao).